Berlin

 City Introduction

-With its 3.5 million inhabitants, Berlin is Germany’s largest city and at the same time one of Europe’s great historical metropolises.
+Berlin is Germany’s largest city with its 3.5 million inhabitants and at the same time one of Europe’s great historical metropolises.
 The city is the former residence of the Hohenzollern rulers and for centuries the center of the great German cultural nation, which has given the world countless famous artists, thinkers and scientists.

 Berlin was in many ways also the center of the world through the 20th century.
 This is where the Cold War was hottest with the United States and the Soviet Union on each side of the Berlin Wall.
 The wall is gone today, but you can see parts of it around the city, and you can see a lot of other sights from both the cold war era as well as other periods of German history as the nazi time from 1933-1945.